sgunes16/573repo/573 Project SRS.md

 - **Geo-location** - Geographic coordinates (latitude/longitude) of a location.
 - **Provider** - The user who offers/provides a service in an exchange.
 - **Requester** - The user who requests/receives a service in an exchange.
+- **Group Offer** - An offer that allows multiple participants (slots) to join simultaneously.
+- **Slot** - A participant position in a group offer; each slot corresponds to one exchange.
+- **Credit Burning** - When time credits are deducted from a requester but not transferred to the provider (in group offers after first completion).

 ---